 The Inspire initiative uses the CSW protocol and the ISO metadata application profile (AP) for the specification and implementation of the Inspire Discovery Service.
-In ODYSSEA, the ODYSSEA ISO metadata profile will be developed and used as described in the metadata sections of this document.
+In ODYSSEA, the ODYSSEA ISO metadata profile will be developed and used as described in this document's metadata sections.